4 Amazing Benefits of Art for Preschoolers (Plus Tips for Exploring Creativity at Home!)

 • FROM MARKERS TO SIDEWALK CHALK: Markers for kids or adults, washable paints, bright crayons, even scented markers, we've got it all!
 Crayola gives kids the power to express all that inspires them as they explore, discover, play, pretend, create & dream.

-Crayola Washable Paint (12ct), Paint Set for Kids, Nontoxic Paint, Kids Craft Supplies, For Classrooms, Assorted Colors, 16 Oz Washable Paints
+Crayola Washable Paint (12ct), Bulk Paint Set for Kids, Nontoxic Paint, Kids Craft Supplies, Teacher Classroom Must Have, 16 Oz

-• CLASSROOM ART SUPPLIES: With 12 vibrant colors to choose from, this set of paints is ideal for school art projects, birthday parties, and everyday arts and crafts.
+• CLASSROOM ART SUPPLIES: These paints are perfect for school art projects, birthday parties, and everyday arts and crafts.

 2. Encourage Creativity and Open-Ended Exploration: